-Each candidate for a bachelor's degree is required to have satisfied the university requirement of a minimum of 120 university credits.
+Each candidate for a bachelor's degree is required to have satisfied the University requirement of a minimum of 120 credits.
 At least 60 of the credits must be numbered at the 300- or 400-level and meet the specific degree and program requirements prescribed by the bachelor program in which the candidate is registered.

-Bachelor degree students must achieve a minimum CGPA of 2.0 and a grade of C or higher in WORK 498-Capstone Project or WORK 499-Internship in order to be eligible to graduate.
+Bachelor degree students must achieve a minimum CGPA of 2.0 and a grade of C or higher in WORK 498-Capstone Project or WORK 499-Internship (for Fall 2021 onwards) in order to be eligible to graduate.